allenu/min-auth/README.md

     /auth/signin - initiates the sign-in for twitter oauth /auth/signout - signs the current user out /auth/callback - handler for Twitter oauth callback

-## Getting current user

-Sample code:

-    import "min-auth/web/backend/auth"

-    func myHandler(w http.ResponseWriter, r *http.Request) {
-        userInfo := auth.GetUserInfo(r)

-        // userInfo.Username is user's twitter handle or "anonymous" if not signed in
-        // userInfo.UserId is the user's unique ID (a UUID generated on first sign-in) or "anonymous" if not signed in }